valotas/md-chat-workshop/README.md

 You can use the stack in two modes.
 You can run it as a server for development with livereload or you can use the stack to build a package ready for distribution.

+> If you're running with a Linux environment you might want to change the max file handles a user can allocate.
+The underlying front-end stack is using grunt-watch which is heavily relying on open file handles.
+`echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

 ### Distribution build